About clearing documents

 Clearing documents play a crucial role in maintaining financial transparency and trust between Cleverbridge and our clients.
 At Cleverbridge, we strive to ensure that every payout is clear, traceable, and fully supported by accurate documentation.

-- A Self-billing invoice AKA Credit note: an official document Cleverbridge issues to its clients for each clearing period.
+- A Self-billing invoice: An official document Cleverbridge issues to its clients for each clearing period.
 It summarizes the total net, VAT, and gross amounts credited to the client, reflecting all transactions that occurred during the payment period.
 The self-billing invoice serves as the accounting record for the payout and includes essential identifiers such as the invoice number, date, payment period, and client ID.

 - A Clearing report: A detailed spreadsheet that supports the self-billing invoice.
 It lists all underlying transactions (such as purchases, refunds, and adjustments) contributing to the totals shown on the invoice.
 The clearing report ensures transparency and provides all necessary data for reconciliation, accounting, and auditing of the payout for that specific period.